kristijanbartol/ease/README.md

-# TailorLang
+# LOOM (core project)

-TailorLang is the root project based on the "Locally-Scaled Embedded Garment Meshes for Computational Fit" (currently under review).
+LOOM is the root project based on the "Locally-Scaled Embedded Garment Meshes for Optimized Fit" (currently under review).
 The preprint is uploaded to this repository (`assets/preprint_review.pdf`).

 ## Installation